Volovec (Tatra): Location and topography

 Volovec lies on the Main Ridge of Western Tatras between Ostrý Roháč and mountain Deravá, close to mountain Rákoň.
 Starting from Volovec, the Main Ridge acts as the border between Poland and Slovakia.

 Description

 The mountain consists of metamorphic rock (Alaskite and Mylonite).
-Local fauna include the Tatra chamois and Alpine marmot.
+Local fauna include the Tatra chamois, Alpine marmot and Tatra marmot.

 Access

 There are two marked hiking trails which lead to the summit of Volovec, red and blue.
 A third, green one, connects with the blue one at the saddle beneath the mountain.
 All routes pose no technical difficulty and when taking into account the relatively large distance and altitude difference involved, the summit is one of the most challenging climbs in Western Tatras accessible even to children.
 An exception to this is trying to access Volovec through Ostrý Roháč and Jamnícke saddle, which is one of the most exposed climbs on the main ridge of Western Tatras.